Princess Eugenie Incites More Anger As Details Of A Two-Day, 850-Guest Wedding Is Revealed

 One of the harshest critics of Eugenie’s wedding has been the Labour MP for Derby North, Chris Williamson.

-“Who’s heard of Princess Eugenie anyway?… She carries out no royal functions, no useful purpose to the public sphere and yet we’re having to spend this kind of money.”
+“Who’s heard of Princess Eugenie anyway?
+She carries out no royal functions, no useful purpose to the public sphere and yet we’re having to spend this kind of money.”

-Even Eugenie doesn’t define her role very clearly, once saying that “We want to show people who we are as working, young, royal women, but also not to be afraid of putting ourselves out there.”
+“We want to show people who we are as working, young, royal women, but also not to be afraid of putting ourselves out there,” she said.

 Huge potential issue with Eugenie's wedding – and it could be a bit awkward https://t.co/x2WOfuCxdw pic.twitter.com/t4oINdhxaF